NetworkCommons/sig0namectl/docs/DNS-SD Introduction.md

     - at least one SRV record and one TXT record must be present for each service instance
     - service types must be defined as at least a pair of underscored labels (single underscored labels do not work)
     - the closest to root label must be either \_udp or \_tcp
+    - the SRV target must resolve to a IPv4 or IPv6 address, if not, service resolution fails

 ## Further Resources